Structures

 }

-Notice that the microstructure contains base64-encoded data.
-The correct way to encode dataframes and their data types in a cross-language way is with Apache Arrow.
+The structure contains a base64-encoded Apache Arrow schema.
 Apache Arrow is a binary format.
 It explicitly does not support JSON.
 (There is a JSON implementation, but the documentation states that it is intended only for integration testing and should not be used by external code.)
-Therefore, when JSON is requested, we base64-encode it.
-When binary msgpack is requested instead of JSON, we pack the binary data directly.
+Therefore, we base64-encode it.

-The node structure is a container for other structures.
+This structure is a container for other structures.
 It may be compared to a directory, a JSON object, a Python dictionary, or an HDF5 Group.
-Nodes may contain other nodes, any other structure, or a mixture.
+Containers may contain other containers, any other structure, or a mixture.

-Some nodes contain a small number of children, easy to list in a single request, while others may contain many listed via multiple paginated requests.
-Some Tiled deployments currently in use contain nodes with with up to hundreds of thousands of children.
+Some may contain a small number of nodes, easy to list in a single request, while others may contain many listed via multiple paginated requests.
+Some Tiled deployments currently in use have containers with up to hundreds of thousands of nodes.

-Typically, a node’s structures tell us only how many children it has (count).
-The contents key is typically set to null, which indicates that we will need a separate request to fetch information of this node’s children.
+Typically, a container’s structure tell us only how many nodes it contains (count).
+The contents key is typically set to null, which indicates that we will need a separate request to fetch information about each child node.

 {